avadhutFrontEnd/playground-starter/README.md

 You can find the course at https://codewithmosh.com

 # Commit message format :
 [Course: 2.
 React 18 for Intermediate Topics > 2.
-Fetching and Updating Data with React Query (3h) ] [ Video: #9-Customizing-Query-Settings_mp4_5min_18sec ] - Queries have a few "default settings" that work in most situations, but we can always customize them "per query" or "globally".
+Fetching and Updating Data with React Query (3h) ] [ Video: #10-Exercise-Fetching-Data_mp4_3min_31sec ] - Refactor 'PostList.tsx' to use custom 'usePosts.ts' hook with React Query.

 # my-github Account :